How to Make Perfect Exposures on Film

 Incident light meters.

-Incident light meters are another type of a light meter that guarantee a correct middle grey reading as long as you place it next to your subject.
+Incident light meters are another type of a light meter that guarantees a correct middle grey reading as long as you place it next to your subject.
 It works by measuring the incoming light rather than reflected light.

 However, you may not always have an opportunity to walk up to your subject and take a reading with your fancy light meter.